I Gusti Ayu Bintang Darmawati

-I Gusti Ayu Bintang Darmawati (ᬇᬕᬸᬲ᭄ᬢᬶᬅᬬᬸᬩᬶᬦ᭄ᬢᬂᬤᬃᬫᬯᬢᬶ; born 24 November 1968), also known by his marriage name Bintang Puspayoga is an Indonesian politician who served as the 10th Minister of Women Empowerment and Child Protection from 2019 to 2024 in the 41st Cabinet of Indonesia.
-Also the first Balinese women to become minister in Indonesia.
+I Gusti Ayu Bintang Darmawati (ᬇᬕᬸᬲ᭄ᬢᬶᬅᬬᬸᬩᬶᬦ᭄ᬢᬂᬤᬃᬫᬯᬢᬶ; born 24 November 1968), also known by her marriage name Bintang Puspayoga is an Indonesian politician who served as the 10th Minister of Women Empowerment and Child Protection from 2019 to 2024 in the 41st Cabinet of Indonesia.
+She is also the first Balinese woman to become minister in Indonesia.

 She is married to Anak Agung Gede Ngurah Puspayoga, a Balinese politician who had been Minister of Cooperatives & SMEs, Vice Governor of Bali, and Mayor of Denpasar.
 Her brother I Gusti Ngurah Jaya Negara was elected as Mayor of Denpasar in 2021.